+For teens, looking for the right skincare product suitable for their skin might be tough.
 Going through puberty has a profound effect on the skin.
 Because of surging hormones, oil glands start to expand, leading to oily skin and blackheads.
-With a large number of skin care products available, choosing one can be puzzling.
-Fortunately, you can choose from various skin care products for teens that address specific skin concerns.
-Dermatologists say that washing the face with a gentle cleanser is best for teens' skin going through puberty.
+With a large number of skincare products available, choosing one can be puzzling.

 Gentle cleansers are the top-recommended product for everyday use.
 The two types of cleanser pH levels are alkaline and low pH cleansers.
 Using alkaline cleansers or facial soaps leaves your skin extra clean.
 But, this absorbs skin natural moisture, resulting in dehydrated skin and weakening of the skin barrier.

 So, consider using a low pH cleanser instead.
 This is likely to have the same pH level as our skin and balances skin moisture, leaving a hydrated finish upon washing your face.
 Skincare products with a low pH also aid in cell turnover.